nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing the data file

 SpamEZ data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Do not update data directly by editing that data file as it may result in unintended behaviors.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, SpamEZ will discard all data and start with an empty data file at the next run.
+If you edit the data file and make its format invalid, SpamEZ will discard all data and start with an empty data file at the next run.
 </div>

 ### Archiving data files `[coming in v2.0]`